sequoiachess/Cognitive-Search-Micro-SaaS/README.md

 - **NEVER commit your `.env` file to GitHub** - it contains your API keys
 - The `.gitignore` file is configured to exclude `.env` files
-- Rate limiting implemented (10 requests per minute per IP)
+- Rate limiting implemented (5 requests per minute per IP for document processing)
 - Passwords hashed with bcrypt
 - API keys stored in environment variables only
 - CORS configured for frontend domain